 Normally, we begin accepting applications around 6 months before the start of term.
 For example, students applying for the July term will typically begin their school application process in December of the previous year, or January of the same year.
 However, students can save their spot up to one year in advance by paying the application fee, which we recommend to avoid disappointment.

 It’s also important to note that schools will submit your visa application to Japanese immigration, however they must do so on specific dates each year.
 This makes it even more important to plan in advance and to use a service like Go!
 Go!
 Nihon.
-We will ensure you have the right documentation submitted on time so you don’t miss out on your Japan student visa in 2021.
+We will ensure you have the right documentation submitted on time so you don’t miss out on your Japan student visa.

 For more guidance and insight into how you should plan your studies in Japan, read our articles: